-As adults we should aim to:
+As adults, we should aim to:

-- o create a positive climate with realistic expectations; - emphasise the importance of being valued as an individual within the group; - o promote, through example, honesty and courtesy; - o provide a caring and effective learning environment; - encourage relationships based on kindness, respect and understanding of the needs of others; - o ensure fair treatment for all regardless of age, gender, race, ability and disability; - o show appreciation of the efforts and contribution of all.
+- create a positive climate with realistic expectations; - o emphasise the importance of being valued as an individual within the group; - o promote, through example, honesty and courtesy; - provide a caring and effective learning environment; - encourage relationships based on kindness, respect and understanding of the needs of others; - o ensure fair treatment for all regardless of age, gender, race, ability and disability; - show appreciation of the efforts and contribution of all. - o create an environment which recognises and celebrates difference.